NiyiHub/learning-flask/README.md

-This is a flask course from Linkedin Learning by Lalith Polepeddi.
+This is a simple flask course from Linkedin Learning by Lalith Polepeddi.